-The T 175 has three Tone Control levels - Treble, Bass and Center Dialog.
+The T 785 has three Tone Control levels - Treble, Bass and Center Dialog.
 Bass and Treble controls only affect the low bass and high treble leaving the critical midrange frequencies free of coloration.
-The Center Dialog ('Dialog' in the VFD) control boosts the 'presence' of the midrange region improving intelligibility of speech.
+The Center Dialog control boosts the "presence" of the midrange region improving intelligibility of speech.

 These controls allow one to tweak on-the-fly, the frequency response of the source during playback.
-The control setting could be adjusted by navigating through the Tone Controls' OSD menu via a combination of ENTER and Δ/∇ keys.
-The same can be managed directly by pressing the front panel's 'TONE CONTROLS' button and then rotating the Volume knob to select desired setting.
+The control setting could be adjusted by navigating through the Tone Controls OSD menu via a combination of [ENTER] and [ $\Delta/\nabla$ ] keys.
+The same can be managed directly by pressing the front panel's "TONE CONTROLS" button and then rotating the Volume knob to select desired setting.